-Foreign Military Financing Direct Loan Program (FMFDLP) Account is a program account that was established pursuant to FCRA to provide the funds necessary for the subsidy element of loans.
-Expenditures from this account finance the subsidy element of direct loan disbursements and are transferred into the Foreign Military Financing Direct Loan Financing (FMFDLF) Account to make required loan disbursements for approved FMS or commercial sales.
-For the purpose of this report, FMFDLP accounting transactions, to the extent they are relevant to the FMFDLF account, are included in the data reported for the FMFDLF account.
+Foreign Military Financing Direct Loan Program Account (FMFDLPA) is a program account that was established pursuant to FCRA to provide the funds necessary for the subsidy element of loans.
+Expenditures from this account finance the subsidy element of direct loan disbursements and are transferred into the Foreign Military Financing Direct Loan Financing Account (FMFDLFA) to make required loan disbursements for approved Foreign Military Sales or commercial sales.

-The FMFDLF account is a financing account that is used to make disbursements of Foreign Military Loan funds for approved procurements and for subsequent collections for the loans after September 30, 1991.
-The account uses permanent borrowing authority from the U.S. Treasury combined with transfers of appropriated funds from FMFDLP account to make the required disbursements to loan recipient country borrowers for approved procurements.
+The FMFDLFA account is a financing account that is used to make disbursements of Foreign Military Loan funds for approved procurements and for subsequent collections for the loans after September 30, 1991.
+The account uses permanent borrowing authority from the U.S. Treasury combined with transfers of appropriated funds from FMFDLPA account to make the required disbursements to loan recipient country borrowers for approved procurements.
 Receipts of debt service collections from borrowers are used to repay borrowings from U.S. Treasury.

-Military Debt Reduction Financing Account (MDRFA) is a financing account authorized by Public Law 103-87.
+MDRFA is a financing account that was established for the debt relief of certain countries as established by Public Law 103-87.
 The MDRFA buys the portfolio of loans from the FMLLA, thus transferring the loans from the FMLLA to the MDRFA.
 The Paris Club negotiates the debt forgiveness with Highly Indebted Poor Countries (HIPC).

 The Paris Club has nineteen member countries that negotiate rescheduling or refinancing of debt for HIPC.
-The Paris Club provides debt reduction initially on payments outstanding over a specific period corresponding to the length of an International Monetary Fund (IMF) supported economic reform program.
-The debt reduction occurs in stages contingent upon debtor's compliance with its IMF-support program.
-Additionally, the Naples Term repayment agreement offers debt reduction after three years of good performance with respect to IMF reform programs and payments to Paris Club creditors.
-The United States incurs the cost of the eventual debt reduction when it agrees to the initial "maturities" reduction of upcoming payments due, since bilateral agreements commit the U.S. once the Paris Club agrees to provide them.
+The Paris Club provides debt reduction initially on payments coming due over a specific period corresponding to the length of an International Monetary Fund (IMF) supported economic reform program.
+Reduction then is staged, with each successive stage contingent upon debtor country compliance with its IMF-support program.
+Under Naples Terms, stock of debt reduction is provided after three years of good performance with respect to IMF reform programs and payments to Paris Club creditors.
+The United States incurs the budget cost of the eventual stock of debt reduction when it agrees to the initial "maturities" reduction of payments coming due, since bilateral agreements commit us to stock reduction once the Paris Club agrees to provide them.